flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 ```

 - The ID must not end in generic terms like `.desktop` or `.app`.
 It's
-  fine to repeate the the application name in such cases.
+  fine to repeat the application name in such cases.

 - The ID must exactly match the [ID tag](/docs/for-app-authors/metainfo-guidelines/#id)
   in Metainfo file.